timvink/mkdocs-print-site-plugin/docs/index.md

   - print-site
 ```

+> ⚠️ Make sure to put `print-site` to the **bottom** of the plugin list.
+This is because other plugins might alter your site (like the navigation), and you want these changes included in the print page.

 > If you have no `plugins` entry in your config file yet, you'll likely also want to add the `search` plugin.
 MkDocs enables it by default if there is no `plugins` entry set.